High-Speed Combinatorial Polymerization through Kinetic-Trap Encoding

 {\bf Combinatorial encoding far from equilibrium.} We now turn to the case in which the mixture encodes multiple targets ($S>1$) by combinatorially reusing components across targets~\cite{Murugan_PNAS15, Sartori20}.
 In this scenario, errors arise when one component has as neighbors two different components in two different targets, making these two targets indistinguishable to the tip of a growing polymer.
 For example, in Fig.~\ref{fig:sketch}C for the state $\{{\rm M,A,R}\}$ of the polymer and $n=1$ we have that $k_{\rm I}^+=k_{\rm U}^+=\exp(\delta)$, due to $\{{\rm R}\}$ appearing both in ${\bf c}^1=\{{\rm N,E,R,U,D,A}\}$ and ${\bf c}^S=\{{\rm M,A,R,I,A,S}\}$, which can result in the error shown.
 Such types of errors hence cannot be suppressed by increasing $\delta$.
 Conceptually, if the mixture encodes many kinetic pathways to different targets, such pathways may cross, making it likely to retrieve a chimera (formed by fragments of different target strings) rather than the seeded target string (Fig.~\ref{fig:scaling}A).
 In Fig.~\ref{fig:scaling}B, we show two examples of successful and failed retrieval for a mixture that kinetically encodes multiple target strings.
 For the same large positive values of $\mu$ and $\delta$, if the number of stored targets is below a certain maximal value, $S<S_{\rm max}$, retrieval is successful; instead if $S>S_{\rm max}$, the initial seed nucleated fragments from many other different target strings, yielding a chimeric polymer~\cite{Murugan_PNAS15, Sartori20}.

 What determines the maximum number of target strings, $S_{\rm max}$, that can be accurately assembled from a mixture via kinetic encoding?
-To answer this question, we define the promiscuity of components, $\pi$, as the number of specific interactions of a typical component at each neighboring location.
+To answer this question, we define the promiscuity of components, $\pi$, as the number of specific interactions of a typical component at each near-neighboring location.
+For instance, for the targets shown in Fig.~\ref{fig:sketch}A, monomer $\{\text R\}$ interacts with $\pi=3$ different monomer species at each near-neighbor location.
 A large promiscuity turns components indistinguishable, irrespective of $\delta$, hampering the reliability of assembly.
 The error rate, $p_{\rm err}$, thus denotes the probability that given a tip of size $n$ there is ambiguity regarding which component can be added.
 For $n=1$, we can estimate $p_\text{err}\approx(\pi-1)/\pi$, whereas for $n\ge2$, the error rate scales as $p_\text{err}\sim(\pi-1)^n/N^{n-1}$ (see SI for derivation).
-We can then proceed as in the derivation of Eq.~\eqref{eq:d_min}, focusing on the case where all components are used once in every target ($h=u=1$), for which $\pi\approx S$.
+We can then proceed to satisfy the condition $Np_\text{err}\ll1$ as in the derivation of Eq.~\eqref{eq:d_min}, focusing on the case where all components are used once in every target ($h=u=1$), for which $\pi\approx S$.
 We obtain $S_{\rm max}=1$ for $n=1$, because the error rate, $p_\text{err}\approx(S-1)/S$, prevents retrieval for as little as two targets; whereas for $n\ge2$,

 The predicted size scaling goes from $\order{1}$ for $n=2$, and thus no combinatorial usage is possible, to $\order{N}$ for the fully-connected case $n=N$, akin to neural network capacity~\cite{Hopfield82}.
 Therefore, increasing the tip size improves discrimination, which allows to encode more targets.